-The company has a number of credit-related directives stipulating various credit limits to avoid any significant concentrations within the portfolio in terms of assets (car make), borrower employment type, industry classification, etc. There is a single obligor limit of EGP 1,250,000 for Mercedes and BMW and EGP 750,000 for all other car makes of outstanding principal.
+The company has a number of credit-related directives stipulating various credit limits to avoid any significant concentrations within the portfolio in terms of assets (car make), borrower employment type, industry classification, etc. There is a single obligor limit of EGP 2,000,000 for luxurious car makes and EGP 750,000 for all other car makes of outstanding principal.
 In addition, a single obligor is allowed a maximum of three outstanding contracts at any point of time, provided that the first contract has been performing for at least 2 years.
-The buyers's income has to cover the monthly installment 3 to 5 times depending on his type and sector of employment and takes into account the buyer's other obligations.
+The buyers' income has to cover the monthly installment 3 to 5 times depending on his type and sector of employment and takes into account the buyer's other obligations.